Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 }
 ```

 You are not limited to invoices!
-There are a few prebuilt models to choose from, each of which has its own set of supported fields:
+There are a couple of prebuilt models to choose from, each of which has its own set of supported fields:
 - Analyze business cards using the `prebuilt-businessCard` model.
 [Supported fields][businessCard_fields].
 - Analyze driver licenses and international passports using the `prebuilt-idDocument` model.
 [Supported fields][idDocument_fields].
+- Analyze US health insurance cards using the `prebuilt-healthInsuranceCard.us` model.
 - Analyze invoices using the `prebuilt-invoice` model.
 [Supported fields][invoice_fields].
 - Analyze receipts using the `prebuilt-receipt` model.
 [Supported fields][receipt_fields].
 - Analyze US W2 tax forms using the `prebuilt-tax.us.w2` model.
 [Supported fields][w2_fields].
+- Analyze vaccination cards using the `prebuilt-vaccinationCard` model.

 For more samples and information about which types of documents are supported, see [here][analyze_prebuilt].